 Between a rock and a hard place (lit. between the plier's jaws)

-We jumped out of the frying pan and into the fire (lit. we got out of the hole and fell down the slope)
+We jumped out of the frying pan and into the fire (lit. we got out of a hole and fell down a slope)

 He went down in my estimation, my opinion of him fell (lit. he fell from my eye)